essential communications – May 7, 2020

 Diversity, equity and inclusion

 shouldn’t take a hit during COVID-19.
-Not sure if you saw
+Not sure if you saw this post on HBR,

 but it’s a great read on how companies can be thinking of their DEI program during this time.